04 - ELF Hooking

 }

-The hooking function is as simple as:
+The hook function is as follows:

 double hook(double x) {